 - 1. Go to a teacher and seek assistance. - 2.
 Schedule an appointment with the guidance counselor. - 3.
 Go to the administration for assistance. - 4.
 Go to the nearest adult and ask for assistance.

-If there are no adults present or in the immediate area...

-- 1. Walk away from the confrontation. - 2.
-Do not do anything to provoke the incident such as getting involved in name-calling or the use of profanity. - 3.
-Say loud enough for witnesses to hear something like, "I don't want to fight.
-Let's take the problem to a teacher, guidance counselor, or a principal." - 4.
-Refuse to listen to others who may try to instigate (encourage) a fight between you and other student(s). - 5.
-If another student hits you and then steps backward to see how you will respond, do not retaliate.
-Instead, walk away, and go to the nearest adult. - 6.
+WALK AWAY! - If there are no adults present or in the immediate area... - 1.
+WALK AWAY! from the confrontation. - 2.
+Do not provoke the incident by getting involved in name-calling, using profanity, or dropping your items.
+DO NOT take off a coat, or put your hair up as to "prepare." - 3.
+Say loud enough for witnesses to hear something like, "I don't want to fight!"
+WALK AWAY! - 4.
+Do not listen to others who may try to encourage a fight between you and another - 5.
+If another student hits you and then steps backward to see how you will respond, DO NOT retaliate; instead, walk away and go to the nearest adult... - 6.
 Defend yourself only as a last resort and if you are in imminent, physical danger.
 Even if it is reasonable to fear physical harm, you can only use the amount of force necessary to defend yourself from further harm.

-The consequence for fighting is a 10-day suspension from school.
+The consequence for FIGHTING IS A 10-DAY SUSPENSION from school.
 The consequence for instigating (encouraging) a fight is up to a 10-day suspension from school.
 Confrontations that do not become physical are still punishable by suspension or other forms of discipline.